ATD Blog

 Is there a place for artificial intelligence (AI) in coaching?
 Is there a place for coaching in a world increasingly committed to using artificial intelligence to solve all of its problems?
 These are challenging questions.
 And just as in any coaching situation, it’s the tough questions that show us the path forward, even if the answers aren’t immediately obvious.

 I’ve been part of the coaching world for so long; I remember when it was new enough to need defining or explaining any time it was mentioned.
 Today, most of us have at least a basic understanding of what coaching is and how it fits in.
 It has long been a powerful tool for personal and professional development.
-AI is now the new kid on the block and has exploded in popularity through the chat interfaces that serve as a gateway to large language models (LLMs) that allow anyone to enter into conversation with (seemingly) every piece of knowledge in the universe.

-I remember coaching a senior director at a technology company many years ago.
-As a leader within the organization, she was given the option of signing up for coaching with the intent of helping her build her leadership capacity.
-She was an extremely talented individual with high learning agility—so much so that she was able to take an insight she had during the coaching and apply it, often in very meaningful and tangible ways.
-She was a pleasure to coach.
-During one particular session, she shared the details regarding an ongoing challenge she was having with one of her direct reports.
+During one session, she shared details of an ongoing challenge she was having with one of her direct reports.
 This individual had joined her team six months prior, and all their interactions had felt “clunky” and “inauthentic”—at least from her perspective.
 And during this session, everything just spilled out of her—her confusion, frustration—the works.
 And boy, did this person trigger her.
 Call it a clash of values, work ethic, expectations—it all bubbled up during this interaction.

 It always makes one’s heart happy to help someone, even in some small way, to have an insight that serves them.
 Such is the power of coaching.
 There is something about the power of feeling seen and heard by another person—the human connection.
 For that reason, I believe coaching will always be a human endeavor.

 The essence of effective coaching lies in empathy, active listening, and the ability to hold space for individuals to explore their thoughts, feelings, and aspirations.
 Coaches listen not just to what is being said, but what isn’t being said.
-They don’t merely ask questions, but ask the right question at the right time to unlock greater understanding.
+They don’t merely ask questions but ask the right question at the right time to unlock greater understanding.

 Empathetic Connection: Human coaches excel at reading between the lines, sensing unspoken concerns, and validating emotions.
 This empathetic approach builds trust and encourages clients to open up, facilitating deeper self-reflection and growth.